Privacy Policy

 Epilog includes export and import tools so you can keep your own copy of your records and move them between devices.

-Epilog reduces privacy risk by avoiding a central server-side medical datastore for private records.
-However, the security of your private records also depends on the security of your own device, browser, Google account, and any cloud storage service you choose to use.
+Epilog reduces privacy risk by keeping access private and allowlisted.
+The security of your private records also depends on the security of your own device, browser, password, and any cloud storage service you choose to use.

 - protect your device and browser account